shyam100v/cs4641Project/README.md

 ![Linear regression of log views versus log likes](https://github.com/shyam100v/cs4641Project/blob/master/image/Linear%20regression%20of%20log%20views%20versus%20log%20likes.PNG)

 ## Multiple Regression
 As we are trying to aid users in creating a popular Youtube video, we will look at one of the main features (excluding actual video content) that can manipulated by the video maker; the video title.
 Via Multiple Regression, we will use the quantifiable features of a video title to create a model that can predict the number of views a video will recieve based on it's title.
 In this case we will be looking at the length, number of capital letters, and number of exclamation and questions marks in the video title.
-We chose these parameters as they are common characteristics of clickbait titles, which are made exclusively for people to be attracted to.
+Once again, we chose these parameters as they are common characteristics of clickbait titles, which are made exclusively for people to be attracted to.

 First we loaded our data and calculated the needed parameters from the given titles.
 Now, a major hinderance with our original data was that there were a few drastic outliers in relation to the number of views a video had.
 In order to eliminate those, we removed any data points that were more than one standard deviation away from the mean (which was a very large standard deviation, so it was fitting to only use one).
 But even then, our data was very skewed.
 In order to have a balanced model, we would ideally like a Gaussian distribution, so we decided to take the log of the number of views, which did in fact give us a Gausian ditribution.
 The below graphs show the data distribution before and after applying the log function.